Genesiverse/Harmony-Hydraulic-edition/README.md

    ```bash
    npm install
    ```
-3. Build the application and generate installers (Windows target):
+3. Build the application and generate installers:
    ```bash
    npm run build
    ```
-  Artifacts, including `latest.yml`, will appear in the `dist` folder.
+  Artifacts will appear in the `dist` folder.

 After installation, you can edit the UI files directly.
 The `bin` folder containing `index.html` and its assets is copied next to the application's resources directory.
 On Windows this will be under `<install dir>\resources\bin`.

 The application icon is loaded from `bin/images/logo.png` and `bin/images/logo.ico`.
 Replace these files after installation if you want to change the icon.
-Electron Builder uses the `.ico` file when generating the Windows installer, so ensure `bin/images/logo.ico` exists before running `npm run build`.

 ## Auto Updates